Action of 16 October 1799: Pursuit and battle

-Battle

 As Naiad, Triton and Alcmene streamed past in pursuit of Santa Brigida, Young focused his attention on Thetis, coming within range at 11:30.
 Mendoza, seeing that battle was inevitable, bore up across Ethalion's bows in an effort to rake Young's ship.
 Young turned in order to thwart the manoeuvre and fired two rapid broadsides into Thetis, which responded in kind.
 For an hour the frigates exchanged running fire until Mendoza, realising escape was impossible, surrendered.
 Thetis had lost one man killed and nine wounded in the exchange while Ethalion had suffered no casualties.

 As Ethalion subdued Thetis the remainder of the British squadron continued southwards in pursuit of Santa Brigida.
 Pillon was an experienced officer with a good knowledge of the Northern Spanish coast and he intended to lose his pursuers in the rocky channels of Cape Finisterre.
 Early on 17 October he reached Spanish coastal waters, rounding Finisterre just beyond the Monte Lora rocks.
 Captain Gore on Triton, which was in full flow at seven knots, was unaware of the obstacle and at 05:00 crashed into them, coming to a juddering halt and inflicting severe damage to his ship's hull.
 Gore was able however to bring Triton off soon afterwards and continued pursuit, assisted by Digby on Alcmene who was able to block Pillon's route into Porte de Vidre.

 Both frigates opened fire on Santa Brigida at 07:00 as the Spanish ship sought shelter in the rocks at Commarurto close to the safe harbour at Muros, Pillon's movement hampered by the coastal rias that blocked the wind.
 After an hour of resistance, with Naiad belatedly approaching, Pillon was forced to surrender his ship to superior British forces.
 Santa Brigida had lost two men killed and eight wounded, Alcmene one killed and nine wounded and Triton a single man wounded.